Bogor: Administration

 The city is headed by a mayor, who is elected by the citizens every five years, together with a vice-mayor; in the past, the mayor was appointed by the provincial administration.
 Diani Budiarto became the first directly elected mayor of Bogor on 25 October 2008 and assumed his position on 7 April 2009.
-Legislative power is provided by the City Council which consists of 45 people's representatives who are also elected by the residents for a 5-year term.
-Nine political parties consisting of five factions are represented in the council.
+Legislative power is provided by the Bogor City Regional House of Representatives which consists of 50 directly elected members serving 5-year terms.

 The Coat of arms of Bogor is a rectangular heraldic shield with a pointed base and the side lengths ratio of 5:4, divided by a cross into four parts.
 The upper left quarter contains the National emblem of Indonesia – the mythical bird Garuda, in the upper right is the presidential palace, in the bottom left is the Salak volcano, and in the lower right is the national Sundanese dagger kujang.
 The inscription on top reads "KOTA BOGOR", which translates to "THE CITY OF BOGOR".